 The more markets a company does business in, the more geographically specific requirements it must manage.
 The laws and regulations in one state or country may not apply in another area.
 Automation software can keep track of these complexities.

 While automation increases efficiency and productivity and decreases time spent on mundane and tedious work, some businesses may still hesitate to make the move.
-Commonly cited concerns include:
+Employees who are accustomed to manual processes might resist adopting new technology over concern about needing to learn new skills.

 -

-The switch to automation can be a minor or drastic change, depending on how manual the company’s current AR process is.
+The switch to automation can be a minor or a drastic change, depending on how manual a company’s current AR process is.
 It may take time to become accustomed to new software.
-But soon enough, the automated process becomes second nature for employees using it — and it lightens the AR team’s workload.
+But soon enough, the automated process becomes second nature for employees using it—and it lightens the AR team’s workload.

 -

 While some business leaders may worry that their companies will lose some control with automation, the exact opposite is often true.
 How so?
 Businesses can tailor automation software programs to incorporate their own policies and procedures.
-For example, automation could send a payment-reminder email to a customer seven days before a bill is due, followed by another email when a bill is three days past due, and it could trigger a phone call to the customer at 10 days past due.
-Automating those events to happen without staffers having to intervene increases control.
+For example, automation could send a payment-reminder email to a customer seven days before a bill is due, followed by another email when a bill is three days past due, and it could trigger a phone call to the customer at 10 days past due—the pace and content of messaging is completely up to the company, as is the decision on when to bring human staffers into the process.

 -

-Yes, a business switching to automation will incur the cost of the software and the expense of training its employees to use it.
+A business switching to automation will incur the cost of the software and the expense of training its employees to use it.
 However, these costs are usually offset by the savings the company sees from increased efficiency and productivity.
+And, depending on the software they use, costs and training may be incremental.

 What AR Processes Can My Business Automate?

-Businesses can ease the process considerably by automating these AR tasks:
+Businesses can maximize their benefits considerably by automating these AR tasks:

 -